ArceLopera/PHPRefresher/docs/Moodle/API/phpMoodleCache.md

 a maximum number of items that the cache should store (not a hard limit, its up to each store) and a time to live (ttl) although both are discouraged as efficient design negates the need for both in most situations.

+**Overriding a cache loader**

+This is a super advanced feature and should not be done.
+Ever.
+Unless you have a very good reason to do so.

+It allows you to create your own cache loader and have it be used instead of the default cache loader class.
+The cache object you get back from the make operations will be an instance of this class.

++ `overrideclass`: [string] A class to use as the loader for this cache.
+This is an advanced setting and will allow the developer of the definition to take 100% control of the caching solution.
+Any class used here must inherit the cache_loader interface and must extend default cache loader for the mode they are using.
++ `overrideclassfile`: [string] Suplements the above setting indicated the file containing the class to be used.
+This file is included when required.

+**Specifying a data source**

+This is a great wee feature, especially if your code is object orientated.

+It allows you to specify a class that must inherit the cache_data_source object and will be used to load any information requested from the cache that is not already being stored.

+When the requested key cannot be found in the cache the data source will be asked to load it.
+The data source will then return the information to the cache, the cache will store it, and it will then return it to the user as a request of their get request.
+Essentially no get request should ever fail if you have a data source specified.

++ `datasource`: [string] A class to use as the data loader for this definition.
+Any class used here must inherit the cache_data_source interface.
++ `datasourcefile`: [string] Suplements the above setting indicated the file containing the class to be used.
+This file is included when required.

+In Moodle versions prior to 3.8.6 and 3.9.3, if caching is disabled then nothing will be loaded through the data source which is probably not what you expect (rather than the data source being loaded every time but never cached).
+See also: MDL-42012

+**Misc settings**

+The following are stand along settings that don't fall into any of the above categories.

++ `invalidationevents`: [array] An array of events that should cause this cache to invalidate some or all of the items within it.
+Note that these are NOT normal moodle events and predates the Events API.
+Instead these are arbitrary strings which can be used by cache_helper::purge_by_event('changesincoursecat'); to mark multiple caches as invalid at once without the calling code knowing which caches are affected.
++ `mappingsonly`: [bool] If set to true only the mapped cache store(s) will be used and the default mode store will not.
+This is a super advanced setting and should not be used unless absolutely required.
+It allows you to avoid the default stores for one reason or another.
++ `sharingoptions`: [int] The sharing options that are appropriate for this definition.
+Should be the sum of the possible options.
++ `defaultsharing`: [int] The default sharing option to use.
+It's highly recommended that you don't set this unless there is a very specific reason not to use the system default.

 ---

 ### 2. **Accessing a Cache**